 - The junction box cable must be able to reach the console.
 If you want to place the junction box and console more than 8 feet (2.4 m) apart, you will need a longer junction box cable (see page 2). - The cable coming from each external sensor must be long enough to reach the junction box.

+To prevent wind damage, leave some slack to allow the cables to be secured to available surfaces.
 If the sensors are placed farther away than their allotted cable lengths allow, use extension cables (see page 2).

 INSTALLING THE ANEMOMETER